pivotal/docs-tas-adapter/install.md

    - `API-TLS-SECRET-NAME` is the `kubernetes.io/tls` secret containing the PEM-encoded public certificate for the Application Service Adapter API.
    - `API-TLS-SECRET-NAMESPACE` is the namespace containing the API TLS secret.

-To configure the ingress certificate for workloads:

-1. Include the following values in your `tas-adapter-values.yml` file:
+To configure the ingress certificate for workloads, include the following values in your `tas-adapter-values.yml` file:

    ```yaml
    app_ingress: